dotnet/dotnet-monitor/documentation/authentication.md

 # Authentication

-Authenticated requests to `dotnet monitor` help protect sensitive diagnostic artifacts from unauthorized users and lower privileged processes. `dotnet monitor` can be configured to use any of the following authentication modes:
+Authenticated requests to `dotnet monitor` help protect sensitive diagnostic artifacts from unauthorized users and lower privileged processes. `dotnet monitor` can be configured to use any one of the following authentication modes:
 - [API Key](#api-key-authentication)
 - [Azure Active Directory Authentication](#azure-active-directory-authentication) (8.0+)
 - [Windows Authentication](#windows-authentication)